lastmeta/sensorimotor/README.md

 The simple, naïve design described previously essentially fails to scale past environments that are more complex than simple toy examples.
 It could learn to play tic-tac-toe, it cannot even get close to solving a Rubik's Cube.
 This is because the naïve example doesn't generalize (it memorizes explicit sensory input).

 Some environments have a large input space.
 For instance, the human body has billions of receptors acting as sensory input for the brain.
 The only way to handle such an environment is to have multiple nodes of perception which further communicate with each other.
-In other words, a modularity is a requirement for scale.
+In other words, modularity is a requirement for scale.

 Thus a what is needed is a network of sensorimotor agents, communicating and working together to control the environment.
 Each node in the network, each agent should be nearly identical and doing essentially the same thing as all other nodes in the network, but have a unique set of connections so as to give it a unique view of the environment and of the group.
 It connections should overlap with others though.